 ANGER: Or betrayal or feeling frustrated

 - At our husbands for not believing us or noticing the child’s strange manipulations.
-For not understanding; for not supporting us emotionally; for countermining our new parenting techniques (usually by losing their temper); for not being as committed in using the new parenting techniques or reading the materials; for “saving” the child when he or she didn’t need saving; for not helping us when we needed helped; and for leaving it all to us.
+For not understanding; for not supporting us emotionally; for countermining our new parenting techniques (usually by losing their temper); for not being as committed to using the new parenting techniques or reading the materials; for “saving” the child when he or she didn’t need saving; for not helping us when we needed to be helped; and for leaving it all to us.

 - At the system or adoption agency.
 Cries for help went out for years– bad advice and blame were given in return.